 ExpressVPN Taiwan-1, Taiwan Mobile

-30 Mbps download and an abysmal 1 Mbps upload.
-We hope the former is permanent and the later is temporary.
+The results revealed a 30 Mbps download speed and an abysmal 1 Mbps upload speed.
+We hope the upload speed is only temporary.

 ExpressVPN Hong Kong-4, NCIC Telcom